falcosecurity/falcosidekick/README.md

   # type: "event"
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   # suffix: "daily" # date suffix for index rotation : daily (default), monthly, annually, none
+  # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 influxdb:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Influxdb output is enabled